 Before his dementia advanced, my grandfather was busy creating woodcarvings and other treasures in his workshop—his strong, work-worn hands guiding heavy pieces of wood through table saws with ease and grace.
 But when he lost the ability to walk, getting him to the workshop was next to impossible – not to mention he wouldn’t have been able to safely manipulate the tools and equipment.

 For seniors who are bedbound or homebound (as well as their caregivers), it’s important to stay engaged and active in order to avoid depression, isolation, and boredom, which can sometimes lead to other physical ailments too (i.e. bedsores, insomnia, weight loss).
-Here are 8 activity ideas to inspire you:
+Here are 7 activity ideas to keep seniors feeling busy at home:

 - Explore the world via the World Wide Web.
 Some older adults are still hesitant about using computers, but there are so many ways to get online these days – and so much to do when there – that it’s often worth the time, expense, and effort of introducing it.
-Look up your alma mater, , play games, stay in touch with family and friends, make new friends, research everything you’ve wondered about: the possibilities are endless.
+Look up your alma mater, use Facebook and other social media platforms to keep up with friends and family, play games, research everything you’ve wondered about: the possibilities are endless!

 - Mind the view.
 This is especially important for those who are bedbound.
 In the article Staying Happy When You’re Homebound, you’ll find great suggestions for keeping the view outside the window(s) interesting, and how they can be a source of ongoing intrigue and activity (i.e. people-watching, bird-watching, gardening).

 - Write a letter or call someone — without using a computer.
-It’s such a simple activity, but has great benefits.
+It’s such a simple activity but it has great benefits.
 Correspondence keeps you socially connected, gives you something to look forward to, and ensures that someone outside the house knows how you’re doing.

 - Do something creative or learn something new.
-Drawing, knitting, crocheting, painting, calligraphy, working with modeling clay, writing poetry, listening to music or lectures: these can all be done at home and even from bed.
+Drawing, knitting, crocheting, painting, calligraphy, working with modeling clay, writing poetry, listening to music or lectures: these can all be done at home (and even from bed).
+Can’t get to the store to purchase supplies?
+Use sites like Nextdoor.com or Facebook to ask a neighbor for help, or shop online at your favorite craft store to have supplies delivered right to your home.

 - Work/volunteer.
-Whether it’s making follow-up calls or providing advice to businesses or tutoring students, many jobs can be done from home these days.
+Whether it’s making follow-up calls, providing advice to businesses, or tutoring students, many jobs can be done from home these days.
 Learn more in this article from AARP: Work from Home Jobs for Retirees.
 Or do it the old-fashioned way: look up a few local non-profits in your phone book and call to see if they need any help.